MagnivOrg/prompt-layer-zapier/README.md

 3. Test in Zapier Editor:
    - Create a new Zap
-   - Add "PromptLayer RunAgent" as an action
+   - Add "PromptLayer" as an action
    - Configure your API key
    - Select an agent and provide input variables